Bank Account for Business in Saudi Arabia

 The Saudi Industrial Development Fund (SIDF) provides low-interest loans to businesses in the industrial sector, supporting growth and expansion.

-In Riyadh, Al Rajhi Bank offers tailored solutions for SMEs, while Jeddah's Saudi National Bank provides complete trade finance services.
+In Riyadh, Al Rajhi Bank offers tailored solutions for SMEs, while Jeddah's Saudi National Bank provides comprehensive trade finance services.
 Dammam's Riyad Bank specializes in project financing for large-scale industrial projects.

 Recent updates include the introduction of digital banking services, allowing businesses to manage accounts and transactions online.
 The government has also launched initiatives to support fintech startups, promoting innovation in the financial sector.